aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/migration-from-earlier-versions-of-aspose-slides-for-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-11-0/_index.md

 {{% /alert %}}
 ## **Public API Changes**
-#### **Obsolete methods in com.aspose.slides.DataLabelCollection class have been deleted**
+#### **Obsolete methods in aspose.slides.DataLabelCollection class have been deleted**
-Obsolete methods in com.aspose.slides.DataLabelCollection class have been deleted:
+Obsolete methods in aspose.slides.DataLabelCollection class have been deleted:

 DataLabelCollection.getNumberFormat()
 DataLabelCollection.setNumberFormat(String value)